Application for medical expenses, including renovations to a principal residence for medical reasons

 “Spouse” is defined in the Pension Benefits Act as either of two persons who:

-- continuously for a period of not less than three years, or
+- continuously for a period of not less than three years

 If you have a spouse and you are living separate and apart from your spouse due to a breakdown in your spousal relationship, your spouse is not required to consent to the withdrawal.
 However, you must still fill in the required information about your spouse in question 3.

 It is possible that you may have “more than one spouse”.
-That is, you may be separated from your wife or husband although you are still married, but you may be living common law with another person who meets the definition of spouse in the Pension Benefits Act.
+That is, you may be separated from your spouse although you are still married, but you may be living common law with another person who meets the definition of spouse in the Pension Benefits Act.
 In this case, you should fill in the information about the spouse with whom you are living when you apply – in this example, your common law spouse.
-The money can only be withdrawn if that person provides his or her consent (see Part 4).
+The money can only be withdrawn if that person provides their consent (see Part 4).

 Question 1: Who has the illness or physical disability?
 You must check either “Yourself” (the owner of the locked-in account), “Your spouse”, or “Your dependant or your spouse’s dependant”.